 My work includes research, teaching, training, consulting and advising on the topics of innovation and design.
 I write, speak, and teach on these subjects to audiences ranging from degree students, to faculty, to executives.
 I also work on developing new teaching materials and tools for learning about innovation, and collaborate with partners from industry and non-profits.
 On this website you can find various forms of my work (writing, speaking, teaching, innovating, and collaborating).
 Feel free to check out the “thinking” page for ideas I am currently exploring.
 And let me know what you think.

-After 18 months of the pandemic, the world finds itself in a gigantic experiment on how the return to the office will look like for many of us.
-As David Gelles wrote in the New York Times this past weekend, the strategies of CEOs for how their organizations will work are almost as numerous as the CEOs.
+After almost two years of the pandemic, the world finds itself in a gigantic experiment on how the return to the office will look like for many of us.
+As David Gelles wrote in the New York Times recently, the strategies of CEOs for how their organizations will work are almost as numerous as the CEOs.